 11. Atlantic Grill

 If you’re an NYC foodie, you’ve probably heard of Atlantic Grill in Lincoln Square.
-The lively Mediterranean seafood eatery just steps from Central Park has reopened under new management, with a refreshed design and an updated menu chock-full of fresh local seafood, steaks, soups, sushi, a raw bar and more.
+The lively Mediterranean seafood eatery just steps from Central Park reopened in 2021 under new management, with a refreshed design and an updated menu chock-full of fresh local seafood, steaks, soups, sushi, a raw bar and more.
 Snuggle up in a booth under a grand chandelier and raise a glass to your loved one with the signature Atlantic Love cocktail, a pretty pink sour garnished with deep red cherries.

 W 65th St; atlanticgrill.com